karashiiro/velcro/README.md

 # velcro
 Archive Velcro JSON Lines data to SQLite.
 Designed to be used with [xivsniff](https://github.com/velcro-xiv/xivsniff).
+Velcro prints all data it receives to standard output, so additional programs can be chained in front of it.

 ## Usage
 Data will be saved to `velcro.db` in your working directory.